wix-incubator/wix-rest-docs/app-management/guides/App Versions.md

 <blockquote class='important'>
   <p>
     <strong>Important:</strong><br/>
-    A major update essentially takes the user through the OAuth flow.
+    A major update essentially takes the user through the same OAuth flow as with normal app installation.
 You will receive an authorization code with which you must request a new refresh token.
 Store the refresh token in your database for later use together with the user's instance ID.
   </p>
 </blockquote>